 CALCULATIONS OF DOSES

-A.DOSES PROPORTIONATE TO AGE- there are number of methods by which the dose for a child can be calculated from the adult dose.
+A.DOSES PROPORTIONATE TO AGE- there is a number of methods by which the dose for a child can be calculated from the adult dose.

 1)YOUNGS FORMULA= age in years/ age in year+12 x adult dose